sebastiansauer/Markdown_paper_template/README.md

 4. Look at `paper.pdf` to see the results.

-# Caveats
+## Caveats
 - Pandoc should be in your path variable so that you can call it from any folder.
 - Make sure you have the latest version of Pandoc.
-- Make sure you have the standard set of Latex packages installed (come with standard installation; huge in size) -
+- Make sure you have the standard set of Latex packages installed (come with standard installation; huge in size).

-# Advanced
+## Advanced
 - Look at the [YAML](https://en.wikipedia.org/wiki/YAML) header file `header.yml`to tweak some defaults, such as
 	- font (size, family...)
 	- margins